AliRezaC-xrol/bkup/README.md

 The command installs Node.js 20 if it is missing, downloads the **latest release**, verifies it, builds the app and registers the service — then prints the panel address and password.
-Run it again on the same server and it updates in place, keeping every setting and backup.

 ## First run